 Our planned expenditure for this current year is as follows:

-Sport Lead coordinating and leading inter school sports (football) matches every week and extra curricular activities (3 hours per week): £2310
+Sport Lead coordinating and leading inter-school sports (football) matches every week and extracurricular activities: £770

 Outdoor Education: £2650

 Transportation to community sporting events £300

 Outdoor country park learning £1976

 Purchase of multi gym equipment (Togo): £26,797

 We are continuing to sustain our current provision and introduce some new developments during this financial year.
 Here is our Sports Premium Strategy for developing our current provision this year...